Chris-ops4573/Scraper-AI/README.md

 Or simply setup the Dockerfile after cloning the repo through these commands:

-- docker build -t scraper-ai:v1.0.0 Dockerfile .
+- docker build -t scraper-ai:v1.0.0 .
 - docker run -p 8080:8080 scraper-ai:v1.0.0

 Note: You still have to setup your API keys using a .env file before running your docker container.

 ### 2. Frontend Setup

+- If you used docker to setup the backend make sure axios makes requests to port 8080 and not 8000 in the frontend.

 #### Downloading dependencies
 - Change directory to scraper